Lecture 10

 scale_fill_tableau()

-• fill: Maps a variable to the fill color of the boxes.
+• fill: Maps a variable to the fill colors used in the boxplot.

-• scale_fill_tableau(): A color-blind friendly palette to the fill aesthetic.
+• ggthemes::scale_fill_tableau(): A colorblind-friendly Tableau-style palette for the fill aesthetic.

 # labs() can label